Get

 Conclusion

 There are simple solutions to many of these problems, which include larger litter boxes, more litter, covered boxes, higher-sided boxes, or re-training.
-If none of these suggestions work, you may want to talk to your vet to determine if there is a medical reason (such as a UTI) for the litter-kicking behavior.
+If none of these suggestions work, you may want to talk to your vet to determine if there is a medical reason (such as a urinary issue) for the litter-kicking behavior.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's an online service where you can talk to a vet online and get the advice you need for your pet — all at an affordable price!